David-Carlson/David-Carlson.github.io/_posts/2017-12-05-box-proximity.md

 testing whether the point is inside, to the right, above, or right & above, of the rectangle.
 Finding the distance in each case is trivial.

-{% include image-grid.html image-set=page.rect-graph class="col-sm-6 col-xs-12" %}
+{% include image-grid.html images=page.rect-graph class="col-sm-6 col-xs-12" %}
 Great, so the initial plots look correct for a normal rectangles.
 My plan to visualize it worked it, meaning I can see many results at once.
 The third picture shows the points close to an infinitely small rectangle.
 As predicted, it's a circle.